 This workshop gives you the freedom and opportunity to explore your own voice using the personal essay format.
 It is not intended as an instructional course on how to write the personal essay.

 You will receive constructive feedback from the tutor and your peers that will allow you the chance to develop and build on your writing skills.
 Examples of published personal essays are considered, with an attention to craft.
 Discussion and participation are at the heart of this writing workshop.

 In addition to group workshopping and outside of class time, the tutor will also provide you with tailored written feedback on the pieces you write throughout the course.

 You will need to set aside time for reading and writing between classes.

-Diane Comer is a graduate of the University of Iowa Writers Workshop and has been publishing creative non-fiction for over 20 years.
-Her work been honoured in the series The Best American Essays and with a fellowship from the National Endowment for the Arts.
-She completed her doctorate on migration and the personal essay at the University of Canterbury in 2015.
-Before moving to Wellington, she taught a range of writing workshops at universities in Sweden and the United States of America, as well as community education courses in Christchurch.
+Diane Comer is a graduate of the University of Iowa Writers’ Workshop and has been publishing creative non-fiction for over 20 years.
+Her book The Braided River: Migration and the Personal Essay was published in 2019 by Otago University Press.
+She lectures at Victoria University and has taught creative writing workshops at universities in Sweden and the United States of America, as well as community education courses in Christchurch.

 International Institute of Modern Letters

 Continuing Education, Victoria University of Wellington, PO Box 600, Wellington 6140.

 Please note: Courses need a minimum number of enrolments to go ahead.
 If your course doesn’t reach the number required, we’ll have to cancel it.
 If this happens, we’ll contact you by phone or email about a week before the scheduled start date and arrange a full refund.
 Please check your emails regularly.